Spareparts has no spare change: Saskatoon-based company goes bankrupt and cuts off gift cards

 Null and void

-An email response to Leibel from the company states the amount could be reimbursed only if it was purchased with a credit card.
+An email response to Leibel from KPMG states the amount could be reimbursed only if it was purchased with a credit card.

 "Knowing I threw that much money in the garbage at Christmas is devastating," said Leibel, who made the payment on her debit card.